 However, for most utility-scale projects, or those large enough to power more than an individual building, an output of one megawatt is standard.

 According to 2022 statistics, the average solar farm's annual profit per acre is between $21,250 to $42,500.

 The specific profit, of course, depends highly on the location of the land, the number of solar panels, and the amount of sunshine per season.

 States, including California and Nevada, will have more sunlight daily than most other 50 states and produce more energy.

 Other minor conditions that may interfere with the maximum production of energy include:

 - Inclement Weather

 - Failure to properly maintain the array of panels

-There are many solid reasons to build, own and operate or lease a solar farm.
-The first is that demand for alternative energy sources other than fossil fuels is rising, and will continue to do so in the near future.
-People are recognizing that green energy derived from the sun doesn’t damage the earth compared to mining processes that will eventually deplete supplies.
+There are many solid reasons to build, own, operate, or lease a solar farm.
+The first is that demand for alternative energy sources other than fossil fuels is rising and will continue to do so shortly.

 Today’s solar farms are anticipated to last up to 50 years.